SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

            - Load Score { (95 / 100) * 100 } + { (300 / 240) * 100 }  = 95 + 125 = 220%
            - Interpretation: The site is severely overloaded, both in bed occupancy and wait times, requiring immediate re-direction of patient flow.

-## Courses of Action: Airport Flow Management + Casino Psychology hybrid approach to streamline patient flow
+## Course of Action: Hybrid approach between the following to acheive efficient patient flow
+## - Airport Flow Management
+## - Casino Psychology

 ### An Airport-Inspired Attendance Managemnet System
  - Segementation and Pre-Sorting
      - Similar to how passengers are assigned to terminals and gates, patients are sorted pre-arrival based on: